 - The Gress House Holiday Light Spectacular is a residence with a Halloween display at 14 Johnson Ave (off Broadway) Union Beach, NJ.
 Their decoration is family friendly.
 They accept donations every year to help the Children’s Miracle Network.
 You can learn more on their Facebook page.

 - The Hazlet House of Horrors has 6 rooms of alarming antics with tricks and treats galore.
-Halloween festivities will be hosted by Hazlet Recreation and the Raritan High School Performing Arts Department from October 26 and 27th from 7-10 PM and Sunday October 28th from 5 PM -7 PM.
+Halloween festivities will be hosted by Hazlet Recreation and the Raritan High School Performing Arts Department from October 25th and 26th from 7 PM – 10 PM and Sunday October 27th from 5 PM -7 PM.
 The first hour of each night is “Horror Lite” suggested for ages 9 and up.
 You won’t BOO-lieve the tricks and treats in store.
 This is a free event located at 1776 Union Ave., Hazlet, New Jersey.
 You can learn more on their Facebook page.
 As of Sept.
 13, no 2020 information has been announced.

 - Casola Farms Haunted Attractions offers 5 scary and haunted activities in one location.
 Which one will scare you the most at this Monmouth County haunted trail?
 Will it be the Haunted Hayride of Terror, the 3-D Haunted Barn, the Haunted Wooded Trail, the Living Maze, or the Marlboro Zombie Breakout paintball adventure.
 Casola Farms Haunted Attractions are located at 131 South Main Street in Marlboro, New Jersey.
 There is a fee to visit.
 Learn more at their site, hauntedcasola.com.